Bridgetown: From town to city

 In 1824, Barbados became the seat of the Anglican Diocese of Barbados and the Leeward Islands.
 The St Michael's Parish Church became a cathedral, so that Bridgetown became a city.
-In 1842, Barbados, Trinidad, Tobago, Grenada, Saint Vincent, and Saint Lucia were split into separate dioceses by Royal Letters Patent which also decreed that the Town of Bridgetown should be called the City of Bridgetown.
+In 1842, Barbados, Trinidad, Tobago, Grenada, Saint Vincent, and Saint Lucia were split into separate dioceses by royal letters patent which also decreed that the Town of Bridgetown should be called the City of Bridgetown.

-From 1800 until 1885, Bridgetown was the main seat of Government for the former British colonies of the Windward Islands.
-During this period, the resident Governor of Barbados also served as the Colonial head of the Windward Islands.
+From 1800 until 1885, Bridgetown was the main seat of government for the former British colonies of the Windward Islands.
+During this period, the resident governor of Barbados also served as the colonial head of the Windward Islands.
 After the Government of Barbados officially exited from the Windward Islands union in 1885, the seat was moved from Bridgetown to St. George's on the neighbouring island of Grenada.

-In December 1925, a committee sought to petition the King for a Royal Charter of Incorporation to provide local government in the city, proposed to consist of a mayor, 8 aldermen, 12 common councillors, a town clerk, a head-borough or chief constable, and such other officers as would be deemed necessary.
-It was proposed that the island's House of Assembly should seek to incorporate the city instead of using a Royal Charter.
+In December 1925, a committee sought to petition the king for a royal charter of incorporation to provide local government in the city, proposed to consist of a mayor, 8 aldermen, 12 common councillors, a town clerk, a head-borough or chief constable, and such other officers as would be deemed necessary.
+It was proposed that the island's House of Assembly should seek to incorporate the city instead of using a royal charter.

 This proposal did not succeed, but in 1958 the Local Government Act was passed in Barbados.
 This provided a separate administration for the city, with a mayor; 6 city aldermen; and 12 city councillors, four for each of the three wards in the city.

 On 20 September 1960, the College of Arms in London granted arms to the City of Bridgetown.
-The armorial bearings were designed by the late Neville Connell, the then director of the Barbados Museum and Historical Society, and H. W. Ince, the Honorary Secretary of the Society.
+The armorial bearings were designed by the late Neville Connell, the then director of the Barbados Museum and Historical Society, and H. W. Ince, the honorary secretary of the society.

 Local government in Barbados did not last long.
-In April 1967, the Local Government Councils were dissolved and replaced by an Interim Commissioner for Local Government.
+In April 1967, the local government councils were dissolved and replaced by an interim commissioner for local government.
 The Corporation of Bridgetown thus ceased to exist, and its records and paraphernalia were deposited in both the Government Department of Archives and Barbados Museum and Historical Society.
 Today, Bridgetown and surrounding constituencies are administered by members of the Barbadian parliament.

 Geography and climate

 Geography

-As established in the early 17th century, Bridgetown's centre was originally composed of a swamp, which was quickly drained and filled-in to make way for the early development.
+As established in the early 17th century, Bridgetown's centre was originally composed of a swamp, which was drained and filled in to make way for development.